Alexandre Farnoux: Career

 Alexandre Farnoux studied at the French School at Athens, he became director of this institute in September 2011.

 He is professor of Greek archaeology at Paris-Sorbonne University and also teaches Greek history at the University of Strasbourg.
-He conducts research in Crete on the Minoan civilisation and is director of the excavation of a residential quarter in the Minoan city of Mallia.
+He conducts research in Crete on the Minoan civilisation and is director of the excavation of a residential quarter in the Minoan city of Malia.

 An overview of the archaeological discoveries made in Knossos, Crete, from the beginning of the 20th century, especially by the British archaeologist Arthur Evans, a wealthy Englishman, who found the legendary palace of King Minos.
 From a plethora of bric-à-brac—frescoes, ceramics, clay tablets covered with unknown writings—Evans recreated an immense civilisation, totally original.
 A peaceful world which flourished some forty centuries ago, long before Mycenae, radiated throughout the Mediterranean.

 Alexandre Farnoux retraces step by step the rigorous and inspired work of Arthur Evans—the excavations, interpretations, restorations, which will remain, with regard to History, the magician of Knossos—in this pocket-sized volume entitled Cnossos : L'archéologie d'un rêve (lit.
 'Knossos: The Archaeology of a Dream'; UK edition – Knossos: Unearthing a Legend; US edition – Knossos: Searching for the Legendary Palace of King Minos), published by Éditions Gallimard.
 It was released in 1993 in the Archéologie series of Gallimard's "Découvertes" collection.
 According to standards of the collection, the book is profusely illustrated with colour plates—Minoan frescoes, maps, drawings, paintings, photographs of artefacts and excavations, etc.—and printed on glossy paper.